McZ3N/hacks/cheatsheets/active-directory/adcs/esc1.md

 ### Concluding

-ESC 1 misconfiguratin is specifying an alternate user in the certificate request by alloowing to including a `subjectAltName` (`SAN)` .&#x20;
+The ESC 1 misconfiguration is specifying an alternate user in the certificate request by alloowing to including a `subjectAltName` (`SAN)` .&#x20;

 **What makes it vulnerable to ESC1?**